aerdman1/henryhowler/docs/Through the Decades/1990s-1/videos-3/genes-last-recording.md

 ---
-title: Gene's Last Say     12, 1999
+title: Gene's Last Say     November 12, 1999
-excerpt: Jeane video's Gene's last recorded message to his family
+excerpt: A message from Gene to his decendents.
+He passed on about a month later.
 deprecated: false
 hidden: false
 metadata: